-As an aside, it doesn’t really matter “who started it” or “what she did to me."
-What matters is if you’re the kind of guy who wants to be associated with domestic violence or being known as a wife beater.
+As an aside, it doesn’t really matter “who started it” or “what she did to me.”
+What matters is if you’re the kind of guy who wants to be associated with domestic violence.
 Do you?
 Yeah, didn’t think so.

 Love/belonging: Verbal violence and cruel remarks said to loved ones leave invisible scars that are often more painful (and lasting) than the physical ones.
 If you wronged a friend, insulted your girlfriend, or told your in-laws to go fuck themselves, then there are some radical actions you need to take RIGHT NOW to go into repair-mode.